jhrudey/data-classification/bivtooltext.md

         *	Yes _score as +2_
         *	No _score as +1_

-#### Total question score:
+#### Total question score
-  If at least one question is scored as +2, overall score is +2 If no questions are scored +2, but at least one question is scored +1, overall score is +1 If highest score is 0, overall score is 0
+	1. If at least one question is scored as +2, overall score is +2
+	1. If no questions are scored +2, but at least one question is scored +1, overall score is +1
+	1. If highest score is 0, overall score is 0
-  If nothing is selection, overall score in UNKNOWN
+  1. If nothing is selection, overall score in UNKNOWN

 *	Would it be possible to infer sensitive information (e.g. sexual preferences, religion, health status, political opinions, criminal activity) about an individual by combining information, either within the research data or with public information, or through attribute disclosure (e.g. if a subset of participants with the same characteristics all have the same sensitive condition, such as HIV, it can be inferred that all participants in the dataset with those characteristics have HIV)?
   *	Yes _score as +2_
   *	No _score as 0_

-#### Overall score for previous three questions:
+#### Overall score for previous three questions
-	If total score is 6 or higher, score as VERY HIGH RISK If total score is 2-6, score as HIGH RISK
+	1. If total score is 6 or higher, score as VERY HIGH RISK
+	1. If total score is 2-6, score as HIGH RISK
-	If total score is 1-2, score as MEDIUM RISK
+	1. If total score is 1-2, score as MEDIUM RISK
-	If total score is 0, score as LOW RISK
+	1. If total score is 0, score as LOW RISK
-  If no score was generated, score as UNKNOWN
+  1. If no score was generated, score as UNKNOWN

 *	If the data in question are leaked to the public, could there be a negative impact on the participant(s)?
 Describe the negative impact that could occur in the text box (or refer to the description of risks to participants that you documented in your data protection impact assessment).
   *	Examples of negative impact include: